Partners and Associates

 In the fall of 2015, Abby and Kate found themselves in the same place of mapping out next career steps and discussing potential new projects.
 The idea was floated to join forces once again, this time combining their formidable skills and networks to build an exciting business, the first of its kind, making their storytelling passion and prowess accessible to all.

-— London associate Humphrey Keenlyside has been writing nonfiction for 25 years, and probably longer if you count his time before that as a journalist and as a lawyer.
+London associate Humphrey Keenlyside has been writing nonfiction for 25 years, and probably longer if you count his time before that as a journalist and as a lawyer.
 He takes the view that everyone has an interesting story to tell.
 Most of his writing is now done for law firms, and he has developed a particular skill for interviewing lawyers and capturing in words the individual culture and differentiating facets of law firms.
 He has written personality profiles on websites, for internal purposes and for alumni publications.
-More substantially, he is the author of five law firm histories – two for Allen & Overy (Allen & Overy: The Firm; and A&O at 75), for Linklaters (Passing the Flame), for Watson, Farley & Williams (The Spirit of Enterprise) and for a well-known New York law firm (whose history is expected to be published in 2017).
+More substantially, he is the author of five law firm histories – two for Allen & Overy (Allen & Overy: The Firm; and A&O at 75), for Linklaters (Passing the Flame), for Watson, Farley & Williams (The Spirit of Enterprise) and for White & Case (1901-2016: the First 100 Years & Beyond).
+A sixth one will soon be published.

 Earlier, Barbara served as Director of Major Gifts at the University of Illinois’s Springfield campus.
 Her enjoyable work with donors often included helping tell their stories of giving—how their philanthropy became an important part of their life’s mission.
 She also worked in marketing for a large financial institution, writing annual reports, chairman’s communications to shareholders, and corporate newsletters.